RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

         securitycontextconstraints.security.openshift.io “redis-enterprise-scc” configured
         ```

-    1. To bind the scc to your project, run:
+    1. To bind the scc to your project,change your_project_name with your project name, and run:

         ```sh
         oc adm policy add-scc-to-group redis-enterprise-scc  system:serviceaccounts:your_project_name